marcinjahn/technology-notebook/src/docs/dev-tools/kubernetes/services.md

 ![](https://i.imgur.com/ClDDOJ7.png)

-Using Minikube or kind, the external IP will always be `<Pending>`, because load balancing functionality does not exist.
+Using Minikube or kind, the external IP will always be `<Pending>`, because load balancing functionality does not exist (it can be installed though, for example with MetalLB).
 We can access the service via any worker node IP with a port of the service:

 ![](https://i.imgur.com/TFPxmnh.png)

-These node ports are what the load balancer would forward the traffic to if it
+These node ports are what the load balancer forwards the traffic to:
-existed:

 ![](https://i.imgur.com/xp9CneN.png)